 We designed, built, and marketed a snowperson builder, which allowed users the ability to create a snowperson with more than 3 billion different permutations.

-Going into our first meeting, we sought to refine what the goals of this experience were, and more importantly what values it should convey.
-What we came up with was super relatable:
+Going into our first meeting, we sought to refine what the goals of this cheer-filled experience were, and more importantly, what values it should convey.
+Here's what we came up with:

 With these core goals established, we could begin pursuing concepts.
-An animated video, an interactive story, and even a customizable holiday madlib all came out of early discussions.
+An animated video, an interactive story, and even a customizable holiday MadLib all came out of early discussions.
 Our third party resource quoted us a build time that would’ve extended past the actual holidays, and so our final product was limited to what our team could create using whatever tools we were experienced with at the time.
 It should be something simple, easy to use, and quick to stand up.